-Crypt Lake is a 10.4 mile moderately trafficked out and back trail located near Alberta, Alberta, Canada that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, and trail running and is accessible from April until October.
+Crypt Lake is a 10.4 mile moderately trafficked out and back trail located near Waterton, Alberta, Canada that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, and trail running and is best used from April until October.

 Start from Waterton Township on the northwest end of Upper Waterton Lake and find the boat launch at the marina for the Waterton Shoreline Cruise Company.
 Tickets for the Crypt Lake Shuttle Ferry are $20 for adults and $10 for children (as of 2012).
 Ferries leave at 9:00 a.m. and 10:00 a.m. daily.
 On the ride to Crypt Landing on the east side of the lake, enjoy fantastic views south toward the United States, and north toward the historic Prince of Whales Hotel situated on a bluff above the lake.
 There is no drinking water on the boat or along the trail, so pack everything you need before you start.
 Ferries return to Waterton Township at 4:00 p.m. and 5:30 p.m.